Goncalerta/FEUP.MIEIC.CGRA/tp2/README.md

 - In exercise 1 we initially had some difficulties trying to write the transformation matrices correctly, especially the ones that involved square roots.
 - In exercises 2 and 3 we had no major difficulties and the final result looked like what we were expecting.
+- In exercise 3 the cubes' shadow looks better than in exercise 2.